IBMStreams/streamsx.cybersecurity.starterApps/README.md

 # streamsx.cybersecurity.starterApps
 Starter applications for IBM Streams cybersecurity toolkit

-These sample applications are compatible with Streams 4.3 and later.
+These sample applications are compatible with **Streams 4.3** and later.
-You can build and run the samples with local Streams or with Streams in Cloud Pak for Data.
+You can build and run the samples with local Streams or with Streams in **Cloud Pak for Data**.

-For Streams 4.2 use version 1.0 of the samples: [Samples for Streams 4.2](https://github.com/IBMStreams/streamsx.cybersecurity.starterApps/tree/v1.0.0)
+*For Streams 4.2 use version* [1.0](https://github.com/IBMStreams/streamsx.cybersecurity.starterApps/tree/v1.0.0) *of the samples.*

 ## Quick Start